3. Customizing Keyboard Layout for Windows and Mac with QMK

 in the keycode section and drag it to replace F1

-.
-Now that you're familiar with this, feel free to customize your keyboard layout.
 The sections below refer to a specific QMK functionality called layers, which is not found in a traditional keyboard.
 If this is not important to you, feel free to skip to part G.

-Step G. When you are finished customizing your layout, click
+Step G. When you are finished customizing your layout, click Compile

 .
 You should see a nice rotating potato baking in outerspace.
 Once this is done, the Download Firmware